THE HEART OF THE CHRISTIAN ERROR

 The “born again” Christian has become a mockery in America.
 Why?
 Because of the behavior of the so-called “born again” Christians.
 The American people can perceive the hypocrisy in Christianity, and so the unsaved proceed with their abortions and perversions.

 Religious statements can never save us.
 Only God through Jesus Christ can save us.
 It is entirely possible to “accept Christ” and yet not really accept Christ.
 Can you understand what we are saying?
+Have you accepted Christ in the religious sense?
+But in addition, have you truly accepted Christ in the sense of an apprentice placing himself or herself under the authority of a master?

-We say that if we “accept Christ” in the religious sense we are saved and will go to Heaven when we die.
+We say that if we “accept Christ” in the religious sense, we are saved and will go to Heaven when we die.
 This is not the Christian salvation.
 The Christian salvation consists of a daily interaction with the living Jesus.
-As we interact with Jesus each day we are saved from the world, from Satan, from the lusts and passions of our flesh, and from our self-will.
+As we interact with Jesus each day, we are saved from the world, from Satan, from the lusts and passions of our flesh, and from our self-will.

 Check out the number of times the New Testament speaks of being worthy.
 It appears 54 times in 52 verses in the King James Version.
 Of these 54 times, “worthy” is applied to Christ just a few times, as I count the instances.
-In the remaining instances the reference is to people.
+In the remaining instances, the reference is to people.
+Of course Christ is worthy.
+But, according to the New Testament, we also must be worthy of Christ, worthy of the Kingdom.

 How do we become worthy?
 By “accepting” Christ in the traditional sense?
+Never!
+This is not in the Bible.

 Anything that comes short of this is not God’s salvation through Christ.